 - FedEx SmartPost rates will increase

-A 4.9% average increase has been about standard for what we’ve seen from FedEx over the past few years, so this shouldn’t come as much of a surprise to many who’ve been shipping FedEx for any substantial amount of time.
-While there aren’t any specifics yet, the popular FedEx One Rate service will also experience an change.
+A 4.9 percent average increase has been about standard for what we’ve seen from FedEx over the past few years, so this shouldn’t come as much of a surprise to many who’ve been shipping FedEx for any substantial amount of time.
+While there aren’t any specifics yet, the popular FedEx One Rate service will also experience a change.
 As of this writing, there’s no indication of what that change will be.

 Below is a preview of the upcoming FedEx Ground shipping rates.
 Click the image to view the entire pdf.

-FedEx Freight rates will also see an increase at an average of 5.9%.
+FedEx Freight rates will also see an increase at an average of 5.9 percent.

 Latest posts by Rob Zaleski (see all)